crearth/l-system/README.md

 Replace `<filename>` with the name of the file you want, followed by the extension .eps.

 ### Web server
-You can view the information of your latest drawing with the following command:
+You can view the information and a picture of your latest drawing with the following command:
 ```bash
 python3 webPage.py
 ```
+Access the webpage with this url: `http://localhost:5000/index`.